syedashar1/solana-candy-machine/README.md

 # Solana Candy Machine v3
 Get yourself a Solana NFT minting site.
 Only for $200.

-Mint your Solana NFTs with the latest Candy Guards and Whitelisting!
+Mint your Solana NFTs with the latest Candy Guards, NFT Staking and Whitelisting!

 https://github.com/user-attachments/assets/64a80d54-215d-4aad-a97a-d074ca026d38